pedrohgp02/Book-Ratings-Statistical-Study/README.md

 ## Project Structure

-- `FA ASSIGNMENT.ipynb`: The Jupyter Notebook containing the analysis.
+- `Statistical Analysis.ipynb`: The Jupyter Notebook containing the analysis.
 - `sampled-books.csv`: The dataset used for the analysis.
 - `The Influence of Book Length on Average Ratings in Goodreads.pdf`: The detailed research paper explaining the methods and findings.